umasreeram/fraud-detection-page.github.io/README.md

 2. Under sampling : Restrained choosing of examples from the majority class

 Random oversampling increases the likelihood of overfitting for the minority class as we end up making exact repplications of minority class examples.
-Oversampling can also bring in bias into the system because it gets restrained in the examples taught to it lessening its ability to generalize to a standard dataset.
+Oversampling can also bring in bias into the system because it gets restrained in the examples taught to it lessening its ability to generalize to a standard dataset.[[6]](https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/)

 Hence we decided to perform undersampling.
 There are different ways to perform undersampling: